 Because if you only have Cool Blue types, you’d never actually get anything done.

 This marketing personality type struggles to recognise when a great piece of thinking is actually great.

-They’ll often struggle to articulate and communicate those clever pieces of thinking unless they are given lots of time to prepare and are allowed to organise their thinking in at least 30 pages of Powerpoint, so that ‘you follow their thought process’.
+They’ll often struggle to articulate and communicate those clever pieces of thinking unless they’re given lots of time to prepare and are allowed to organise their thinking in at least 30 pages of Powerpoint, so that ‘you follow their thought process’.

-What they also love to do is procrastinate and pick away at the articulation of the idea to make it cleverer than it needs to be.
+What they also love is to procrastinate and pick away at the articulation of the idea to make it cleverer than it needs to be.

 They love to create long-winded and over-elaborate conceptual frameworks and constructs that appeal only to other blue types and are like marketing ‘death’ for everyone else.
-And who by they time they are finally, finally happy with an idea, the competitor has already done it and you are back where you started.
+And who by they time they’re finally happy with an idea, the competitor has already done it and you’re back where you started.

 Brilliant but hugely frustrating to work with for others.